docutils/docutils/sandbox/aafigure/README.txt

 - Symbol detection: scan for predefined shapes in the ASCII image and output them as symbol from a library

 - Symbol libraries for UML, flowchart, electronic schematics, ...

 - The way the image is embedded is a hack (inserting a tag trough a raw node...)

 - Search for ways to bring in color.
 Ideas:

     - have an :option: to set color tags.
 Shapes that touch such a tag inhertit it's color.
 The tag would be visible in the ASCII source tough::

         .. aafigure::
             :colortag: 1:red, 2:blue

             1--->  --->2

     - ``:color: x,y,color`` but counting coordinates is no so fun

-    drawback: both are complex to implement, searching for shapes that belong together. it's also not always wanted that e.g. when a line touches a box, both have the same color
+    drawback: both are complex to implement, searching for shapes that belong together.
+It's also not always wanted that e.g. when a line touches a box, both have the same color

 - aafigure probably needs arguments like ``font-family``, ...